edwardsmith999/TTCF4LAMMPS/README.md

 At the end of each block (thermalization, sampling, nonequilibrium run), each fix and compute is erased.
 The state generated from the equilibrium sampling trajectory is used as starting point for each daughter, as well as imported again for the last time when the sampling process is restored, and the next initial state is produced.
-In this examples both profile (associated to a specific point of the system) and global (associated to the enire system) variables are computed, in order to provide an example for both outputs.
+In this examples both profile (associated to a specific point of the system) and global (associated to the entire system) variables are computed, in order to provide an example for both outputs.
 The profile variable is the velocity, whereas the global variables are the shear pressure and the dissipation function, respectively.
-In this script, the dissipation function must alway be the last variable listed on the fin ave/time command.
+In this script, the dissipation function must always be the last variable listed on the fin ave/time command.
 For the SLLOD equation, we have
 ```math
 \Omega(t)=\dfrac{Vp_{xy}(t)}{k_B T}
 ```
 Note that the dissipation function at t=0 can be computed either from the mother or from the daughter trajectory.
 However, the LAMMPS implementation of the SLLOD algorithm contains various errors which result in a mismatch between the two calculations.
 However, the errors have minor effects of the final outcome.
-For simplicity, in the dissipation function is here monitired over the entire daughter trajectory.
+For simplicity, in the dissipation function is here monitored over the entire daughter trajectory.
 The same setup can be used with different systems, provided the various parameters, the dynamics, and the dissipation function are properly modified.
 The Python interface described here aims at managing the entire LAMMPS simulation without the need to produce one or more output files for each nonequilibrium run.
-Since TTCF calculation requires thousands, or up to million nonequilibrium runs, the file management can become cumbersome and substantially decrease the performaces in HPC clusters.
+Since TTCF calculation requires thousands, or up to million nonequilibrium runs, the file management can become cumbersome and substantially decrease the performance in HPC clusters.
 The script uses the python LAMMPS interface (https://docs.lammps.org/Python_head.html), which allows to manage the LAMMPS run from python directly.
-As such, the otuput produced by the fix ave/time and fix ave/chuck commands are not written on file, but taken as input by Python.
+As such, the output produced by the fix ave/time and fix ave/chuck commands are not written on file, but taken as input by Python.
-The Python script run_TTCF.py is strictured as follows:
+The Python script run_TTCF.py is structured as follows:

 SPLIT THE SIMULATION INTO N SINGLE-CORE RUNS (N # OF CORES SELECTED)
 ------